Intended for: Users who need to use a certificate to access a protected website, application, computer or other

 Certificates rely on Public Key Infrastructure (PKI), a virtual "lockbox" technology, in which two keys are needed in order for a user to access the requested resource: a "private" key that the user holds and a "public" key that the user's certificate holds.
-At Fermilab, the PKI-protected services and resources currently recognize the following two types of certificate:
+At Fermilab, the PKI-protected services and resources currently recognize the following type of certificate:

 - CILogon is part of the InCommon federation.
 Fermilab users can get a CILogon Basic CA certificate which can be used to access websites and grid resources.